prasannax1/starships/README.md

    - Peak: Warp 9.5
    - Transwarp: TW10

-[^1]: Or 97, depending on if decks of the G class are counted.
+[^decks]: Or 97, depending on if decks of the G class are counted.

 ### Description